SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 An IP list can be changed dynamically, and all IPs are only valid for the valid TTL.

 -  The domain is periodically resolved (1~10 seconds).
--  Organize an IP table based upon the resolution.
+-  Organize an IP table based upon the resolved result.
 -  All IPs are valid as long as the TTL is valid.
 IPs will not be used if the TTL is expired.
--  If an identical IP is resolved, renew the TTL.
+-  If an identical IP is resolved, the TTL will be renewed.
 -  The IP table should not be cleared even if the TTL is expired.
 The most recent IPs will not be discarded.

 Even if you set the origin address as a domain, the error/recovery features work based on the IP address.